NordicESMhub/NeIC_proposal/proposal.md

 ## Significance

-- Open data requirements for Nordic research
-- FAIR climate data (Nordic) as a facilitator of research collaboration

 **Benefits**

 - More Earth System Modeling simulations done in less time
-- Homogeneous workflows to post-process ESM model outputs for evaluating the impact of climate change in the Nordics (independently of the Earth System Model used i.e. NorESM, EC-EARTH or GISS modelE)
+- Homogeneous workflows to post-process ESM model outputs for evaluating the impact of climate change in the Nordics (independently of the Earth System Model used i.e. NorESM, EC-EARTH or GISS modelIE)
 - Common diagnostic tools/workflows for highlighting Climate impact in the Nordics
 - Reduce cost (performance and energy efficiency) of ESM simulations
 - Possibility to have a joint Nordic CMIP participation